sonic-net/SONiC/doc/syslog/python-logger-enhancement.md

 swssloglevel -l DEBUG -c <log_identifier>
 ```

-There interface of `sonic_py_common.logger.Logger` is completely backward compatible.
+The interface of `sonic_py_common.logger.Logger` is completely backward compatible with its original ones.

 ####